koka-lang/koka/readme.md

-- `v2.3.0`, 2021-09-20: many big changes: new layout rule to [elide braces][nobrace] and no more need to parenthesize `if` and `match` conditions (see the [`samples/basic/rbtree`](samples/basic/rbtree.kk) for an example of this), updated the JavaScript backend (`--target=js`) to use standard ES6 modules and using the new [`BigInt`][bigint] for arbitraty precision integers, improved runtime layout with support for 128-bit arm CHERI, add the `std/num/int64` module and `int64` primitive type, add the [binarytrees](test/bench/koka/binarytrees.kk) benchmark, initial support for parallel tasks (in `std/os/task`), improved simplification and inlining giving much improved effect operations, updated isocline for the interactive environment.
+- `v2.3.0`, 2021-09-20: many big changes: new layout rule to [elide braces][nobrace] and no more need to parenthesize `if` and `match` conditions (see the [`samples/basic/rbtree`](samples/basic/rbtree.kk) for an example of this), updated the JavaScript backend (`--target=js`) to use standard ES6 modules and using the new [`BigInt`][bigint] for arbitrary precision integers, improved runtime layout with support for 128-bit arm CHERI, add the `std/num/int64` module and `int64` primitive type, add the [binarytrees](test/bench/koka/binarytrees.kk) benchmark, initial support for parallel tasks (in `std/os/task`), improved simplification and inlining giving much improved effect operations, updated isocline for the interactive environment.